zichuan-liu/TimeXplusplus/README.md

 ## How to run

-**Example**: Detailed examples of the model are given in the experiment scripts found in *experiments* directory.
+**Example**: Detailed examples of the model are given in the experiment scripts found in `experiments` directory.
-A simple example is given for the freqshape dataset in experiments/freqshape/bc_model_ptype.py.
+A simple example is given for the freqshape dataset in `experiments/freqshape/bc_model_ptype.py`.

 ```shell
 python bc_model_ptype.py